Tweed, Ontario: Communities

-Approximately 30% of the population resides in the Village of Tweed, the only urban center.
+Approximately 30% of the population resides in the Village of Tweed, the only urban centre.
 The remainder of the Municipality of Tweed consists of a large rural area which reaches from Wadsworth Lake in the north to Roslin in the south.
 The Municipality of Tweeds has five hamlets: (Actinolite, Marlbank, Queensborough, Stoco, and Thomasburg).
 The residents of the hamlets and the rural area comprise the other 70% of the population.
 In 2004, there were approximately 2870 households.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Tweed had a population of 6067 living in 2591 of its 3042 total private dwellings, a change of from its 2016 population of 6044.
 With a land area of 918.61 km2, it had a population density of in 2021.